Dr Sushila Nayar – Gandhi’s Doctor and a Messiah of Public Health in India

 She started the Kasturba Health Society.
 Nayar was also Chairman of the Kasturba Gandhi National Memorial Trust and the Chancellor of Gujarat Vidyapith, a University started by Gandhi.

-Following assassination of Gandhi, Dr Sushila moved to United States and received two degrees in Public Health, Masters of public health (MPH) and Doctor of Public Health (DrPH) from John Hopkins School of Public Health.
-She returned back to India in 1950 and developed multiple healthcare programmes.
+Following the assassination of Gandhi, Dr Sushila moved to United States and received two degrees in Public Health, Masters of Public Health (MPH) and Doctor of Public Health (DrPH) from John Hopkins School of Public Health.
+She returned back to India in 1950 and developed multiple healthcare programs.

 Nayar was a social reformer who strongly believed and considered alcohol as evil.
 She joined the prohibition committee and remained its chairperson for over three decades.

 Dr Nayar also received multiple awards such as “Desikottam” by Vishwa Bharati University Shantiniketan in 1995; The “Amol Prabha Das Award” by the Government of Assam in 1996; The “Ba and Bapu” award by Ba-Bapu Samiti, Pune in 1997.
-Later she was also honoured as the “Public Health Person of the Millennium Award” in 2000.
+Dr. Sushila Nayar’s unwavering dedication to public health earned her the prestigious “Public Health Person of the Millennium Award” in 2000.
 These are just to name a few.